brandur/simplebox/README.md

 the hard decisions have been made for you in advance.
 The backing cryptography is XSalsa20 and Poly1305, which are known to be secure as well as fast.

-This idea is entirely based on the [SimpleBox implementation included with RbNaCl][rbnacl].
+This package is a Golang port of the [RbNaCl module of the same name][rbnacl].

 ## Installation and Usage